 - It runs on All major platforms

-It encourages the use of popular software engineering patterns and paradigms i.e. convention over configuration (CoC), don’t repeat yourself (DRY), and the active record pattern.
+It encourages the use of popular software engineering patterns and paradigms i.e. convention over configuration (CoC), doesn’t repeat yourself (DRY), and the active record pattern.

 - Fully Open Source and Free.